patrickcortez/Exodus/README.md

 - Daemon: A background process that runs the Exodus system.

-- cloud_daemon: The central orchestration daemon.
+- Cloud_daemon: The central orchestration daemon.
 It manages all nodes, handles versioning, and performs file system monitoring.

-- query_daemon: The public-facing daemon that accepts commands from the exodus client and forwards them to the cloud_daemon.
+- Query_daemon: The public-facing daemon that accepts commands from the exodus client and forwards them to the cloud_daemon.

 - Guardian (exodus-node-guardian): A special, lightweight, standalone daemon dedicated to a single node.
 It's used when a node is set to --auto 1, allowing it to be monitored on system startup without the main cloud_daemon running.